jessepav/lacygoill-wiki-backup/admin/systemd.md

 ##
 # TODO

-Watch:
+## Watch these videos

 <https://www.youtube.com/watch?v=S9YmaNuvw5U>
 <https://www.youtube.com/watch?v=tY9GYsoxeLg>
 <https://www.youtube.com/watch?v=V0xoCA_qO58>

----
+## try to install an xbindkeys service

-Try to install  a service which would automatically start  xbindkeys when we log in, and which we could ask to reload its config.
+We could ask it to reload its config.
 This  would  be  useful  to  reload the  config  of  xbindkeys  after  modifying `~/.config/keyboard/xbindkeys.conf`.